-See the Arm Compiler Reference Guide for more information on the -mfpu option.
+See -march, -mcpu, and -mfpu in the Arm Compiler Reference Guide for more information.

 Floating-point linkage

 Floating-point linkage refers to how the floating-point arguments are passed to and returned from function calls.

 For AArch64, Arm Compiler always uses hardware linkage.
 When using hardware linkage, Arm Compiler passes and returns floating-point values in hardware floating-point registers.